snakeying/GPT-Telegram-Worker/README.md

 4. 🔄 **Stay Updated**: Regularly update code and features for optimal performance.
 5. 🛡️ **Security First**: Update API keys periodically and follow the principle of least privilege.
 6. 🎨 **Flux Prompt Optimization**: When enabling PROMPT_OPTIMIZATION, ensure correct configuration of EXTERNAL_API_BASE, EXTERNAL_MODEL, and EXTERNAL_API_KEY.
+7. ⛔ **Important Notice**: To avoid potential conflicts, it is not recommended to add models already used by other APIs in OpenAI Compatible.
+For instance, if you have configured the Gemini API and selected the gemini-1.5-flash model, you should not add the same model in OpenAI Compatible.

 ## 🔧 Troubleshooting